Student Success Policies

 Developmental courses (courses below 100 level) and grades of P are not prohibited in Dean’s List or Dean’s Scholar qualifications but cannot be used to meet the graded-credits minimum requirement.
 Any petitions arising from unusual circumstances (such as part-time status) should be filed with the students’ advising center within two weeks of the beginning of the next term of enrollment.

 Comprehensive final examinations may be administered only on the date and time prescribed in the online university final exam schedule.
 Comprehensive examinations may not be given on the last regular day of class or during the reading period.
+No mandatory activities or assessments of any kind may be scheduled during the reading period.
 Examinations which cover a limited portion of the course work may be given during the last regular class period.
 Students must be notified of the type of examinations to be given in the course as well as each examination’s percentage of the course grade.
 This information, along with scheduled dates and times, should be included in the course syllabus.

 The comprehensive final examination in a course should be given as scheduled and not at other times, even if the faculty member and all students in a course agree to such a change.
 However, students who have more than two exams in one calendar day, or two examinations at the same time, may reschedule.
 Students should contact the instructors as early in the semester as possible, no less than one week prior to the last class meeting, to resolve any scheduling issues.
 If a resolution cannot be reached, students should contact their advising center.
 The dean’s office is responsible for enforcing the final exam policy and resolving any conflicts or issues.

 The university awards letter grades that are translated into quality points to determine a grade point average.
 The “+/-” ("plus/minus") grading system may be used by instructors to help students understand their performance more accurately.
 Under this system, quality points are assigned as follows: